top of page

 biog.

-Ben Michaels is a British cellist based in London, passionate about chamber and contemporary music.
+Ben Michaels is a British cellist based in London, passionate about exploring all the ways the cello can be made useful to music.

-He is committed to celebrating the creation of new music.
-Most recently Ben premiered his project - for cello, by cellists - 6 newly commissioned solo works written by different cellist-composers.
-He was awarded the inaugural Keith Harvey Memorial Award by the London Cello Society (2022) in support of this project.
+He is committed to celebrating the creation of new music, regularly working with composers to premiere or commission new works.
+His debut solo album - for cello, by cellists - will be released by Delphian Records in September 2026; 6 newly commissioned solo works written by different cellist-composers.
+He was awarded the inaugural Keith Harvey Award by the British Cello Society in support of this project.
+Three years later he was invited to become an executive board member of the Society, to encourage other cellists to explore new music.

 projects.